GPU computing with Chapel

 ---

-> var x = 2*(j-0.5)/width - 1;
+> var x = 2*(j-0.5)/n - 1;

 > stability[i,j] = pixel(x,y);

-Here is the full GPU version:
+Here is the full GPU version of the code juliaSetGPU.chpl:

 use Time;

-config const height, width = 2_000; // 2000^2 image
+config const n = 2_000; // 2000^2 image

 var watch: stopwatch;